-- ▶ Implement measures to prevent violations, recurrences, and ensure compliance. - Regularly review and update policies and NEPA checklist. - ▶ Document, authorize, and review each element of the project. - ► Ensure all employees and subcontractors adhere to NEPA/NHPA procedures that specify the federal requirements and timelines. - Never start construction (including break ground or clear brush) prior to completing the required environmental review. - Engage the affected SHPO and THPOs throughout the process.
-Do more than the minimum to follow up on any E-106 notifications or respond to inquiries. - Quickly notify both WTB and EB if you suspect a potential violation. - ► EB may consider reducing the amount of a fine, for voluntary disclosure, but only if the matter is disclosed directly to EB before EB begins an investigation. - Respond fully to any EB LOI and provide all supporting documentation. - Even if there is no substantive violation, the failure to respond completely can itself result in significant monetary penalties.
+- Implement proactive measures to prevent violations and ensure compliance. - Regularly review and update policies, trainings, and NEPA checklist. - Document, authorize, and review each element of the project. - Carefully review subsequent modifications. - Ensure all employees and subcontractors adhere to NEPA/NHPA procedures that specify the federal requirements and timelines. - Never start construction (including any excavation or brush clearing) prior to completing the required environmental review and THPO/SHPO notifications. - Engage the affected THPO and SHPOs throughout the process.
+Do more than the minimum to follow up on any E-106 notifications or respond to inquiries. - Quickly notify both WTB and EB if you suspect a potential violation. - EB may consider reducing the amount of a fine, for voluntary disclosure, but only if the matter is disclosed directly to EB before EB begins an investigation. - Respond fully to any EB LOI and provide all supporting documentation. - Even if there is no substantive violation, the failure to respond completely can itself result in significant monetary penalties.